astorDev/nist/errors/101/index.md

 });
 ```

-Now, if we would run the app via `dotnet run` and access the endpoint, for example by running `curl localhost:5090/unknown` we'll get a `500` status code and response looking like this:
+Now, if we run the app via `dotnet run` and access the endpoint, for example by running `curl localhost:5090/unknown` we'll get a `500` status code and response looking like this:

 ```text
 System.Exception: Unknown error